mynamedaike/Data-Analysis-Using-R/hw04_tidy-data-and-joins.md

 **Prompts**:

-Activity \#1

--   Make you own cheatsheet similar to Tyler Rinker’s minimal guide to tidyr.

 Activity \#2

 -   Make a tibble with one row per year and columns for life expectancy for two or more countries.